W3SRotterdam/uORM/README.md

 }
 </pre>

-We at W3S liked that idea so we build W3S Umbraco Object Relation Mapper (in short uORM).
+As a solution we build the W3S Umbraco Object Relation Mapper (in short uORM).

 ## Basic usage
 Install the uORM.dll and make your document type in Umbraco.
 Properties in that document type must be the same as your object. (in this example only with a title alias (case don't matter)).